chef/community-site/site/content/tools/chef-infra-client.md

       Cookstyle version: 7.5.3
   two:
     header: Create a Project Repo
-    copy: >-
+    body: >-
       Working with Chef Infra Client starts with creating workspaces that provide flexibility to manage a wide variety of configurations, policies, node lists and much more from your workstation.
+The
-The chef generate cookbook <cookbook_name> command builds the context for your configuration management projects and creates initial files and folders to keep everything in order.
+      <code>chef generate cookbook <cookbook_name></code> command builds the context for your configuration management projects and creates initial files and folders to keep everything in order.
     code: |-

       ~$ chef generate cookbook try_chef_infra